Your Ultimate Guide to 10 Powerful DNS Monitoring Tools

 Paessler PRTG is one of the best and most popular network monitoring tools and can also be used as a powerful DNS monitor.
 It specializes in DNS server availability and performance and provides information in an intuitive and attractive way.
 The dashboards are clean and clear, and the graphs, scales and charts are colorful and easy to read, making data interpretation faster and more accurate.

-PRTG includes DNS sensors and DNS monitoring is an automated process that runs behind the scenes, checking the availability and performance of DNS servers.
-It not only monitors your DNS servers in real time, but also records all measurement data.
+PRTG includes DNS sensors, and DNS monitoring is an automated process that runs behind the scenes, checking the availability and performance of DNS servers.
+It not only monitors your DNS servers in real-time, but also records all measurement data.
 This gives you the possibility to always retrieve detailed statistics about your DNS servers.

 SolarWinds Server & Application Monitor

-SolarWinds Server & Application Monitor (SAM) is built to monitor DNS server performance and help head off issues that could affect end-user experience.
 SAM can be used as a DNS user experience monitor to help Admins check DNS server ability and ensure the server responds to a record query within an acceptable threshold.

 Nagios XI